 You might be a risk-taker by nature, but we are begging you not to spontaneously cook your ham with a flamethrower the day of your big holiday meal.
 Instead, stick with tried-and-true classics.
 Or, if you really want to try out the flamethrower, practice a few days in advance.

 4. Delegate jobs if possible.

-If you are cooking a special, romantic Valentine’s meal for your partner, this step probably isn’t for you.
+If you are cooking a special, romantic date night meal for your partner, this step probably isn’t for you.
 However, if multiple family members or friends are joining you, don’t be afraid to ask for help.
-If one person brings drinks and one person brings dessert, that’s two fewer things for you to worry about.
+If one person brings drinks and another brings dessert, that’s two fewer things for you to worry about.

 5. Keep your holiday meal (and your decor) simple.

 The golden rule of hosting: simple is always best.
 While the temptation to be “fancy” is strong (particularly if your great aunt will be in attendance), most people won’t notice.
 A vase of flowers, clean napkins, and some background music will do nicely.
 Two or three sides accompany a steak dinner well, and everyone enjoys a cozy atmosphere over a complicated one.
 Simplicity reduces stress, and a relaxed host is a better host.

 You may have heard a lecture or two in your life about cutting corners, but it doesn’t apply to holiday meals.
 Cut corners wherever possible.
 If you have never made a successful dinner roll in your life, buy the self-rising frozen ones.
 If you only have 3 dinner plates and 5 guests coming, just buy the nice-looking disposable ones.
 The world will keep turning, and no one will arrive on your doorstep clutching their pearls because your butter wasn’t hand-churned.

 Most guests enjoy snacking, and a cheese board and vegetable tray make for easy reaching (I get my product from Misfits Market).
 Pre-meal snacks also create a more welcoming environment.
 Food relaxes people!